-First, please read, or re-read, this letter from the COS council to the congregation sent this January.
+First, please read, or re-read, this letter from the COS council to the congregation sent in January, 2019.
 This letter reminds us of the scope of our conversations, and that the “goal of these discussions is to wrestle together with these issues of sexuality and marriage so that we can grow in knowledge and understanding, humbly, respectfully, and above all, led by the Holy Spirit.
 Our goal is to stay mindful that in our relationships and sexuality, as in all areas of life, we are responding to the wonderful reality of our salvation, not trying to work our way to salvation through a single right doctrine or action.
 Our goal is not to announce or establish a policy on these matters at the level of our congregation, our

 As we seek to learn together and love each other more, please join us for events: